 In November of 2004, Young Life moved into Blantyre in the southern part of Malawi.
 Young Life in Blantyre started with the prayers of Ali Buck, who lived in the US and experienced Young Life as a high school exchange student from South Africa.
 From that experience, Ali vowed to have Young Life for her children one day.
 Thirty years later, Ali had settled in Blantyre along with her husband and their two sons.
 Through her prayers and the prayers of others, an American Young Life couple was sent to Malawi to help get Young Life started there.
 That couple, Gary and Judy Hopkins, spent three years identifying, training and discipling future Young Life leaders.

 Despite that promising start, Young Life initially grew slowly in Malawi.
 It was more difficult than anticipated to transition Young Life from an international school ministry led by American staff to a national ministry led by national staff and volunteers.
 In addition, legal issues prevented access to government schools for the first three years of the ministry, which stifled growth.
-Both issues are now resolved and Young Life Malawi emerges with some of our very best young leaders in all of Young Life Africa.
+Both issues are now resolved, and Young Life Malawi emerges with some of our very best young leaders in all of Young Life Africa.
 Mphatso Stiles leads the Young Life ministry in Malawi carrying on the legacy of Wanangwa Sanga, Lusaya Mhango and Sarah Adams who were tragically lost in a car accident in December 2013.
-But God is faithful, and Young Life Malawi continues to grow, with almost 9,000 kids reached in 2019 and approximately 1,200 kids attending outreach clubs all over the country every week.
-Over 480 of these kids joined small group Bible studies and continue to grow in their faith.
+But God is faithful, and Young Life Malawi continues to grow, with almost 9,000 kids reached in 2019 and approximately 1,300 kids attending outreach clubs all over the country every week.
+Nearly 650 of these kids joined small group Bible studies and continue to grow in their faith.

 What would Young Life camp be without getting a little messy?